Bramas/bramas.fr/index.md

 About
 =====

-I am a PhD student at the LIP6 laboratory of the University of Paris 6, with Professor Sébastien Tixeuil.
-My work is supported by the SMART Labex under the SMART-BAN Project (Self Organizing, Mobility Aware, Reliable and Timely Body Area Networks)
+I am a temporary assistant professor at the LIP6 laboratory of the University of Paris 6.
+I have done my Phd with Professor Sébastien Tixeuil at Lip6.

 I am working on:

- - Body Area Networks
+ - Wireless Sensor Networks
- - Time varying graphs
+ - Dynamic graphs
  - Autonomous mobile robots

 I studied mathematics at the University of Clermont-Ferrand and computer science at the University of Paris 5.